Drover-1 exploration well

 AWE carefully assessed the potential risks associated with Drover-1 exploration and identified a plan to mitigate them.
 This plan was scrutinised by multiple regulators including the:

-- Department of Mines and Petroleum (DMP);
+- Department of Mines, Industry Regulation and Safety (DMIRS);

 - Environmental Protection Authority (EPA); and

-- Department of Water (DoW).
+- Department of Water and Environmental Regulation (DWER).

 EPA assess risk to be negligible